Last updated as per latest costs: 14th October 2021

 In the end, it all boils down to the developer or outsourcing company that you select and you need to take care of certain things to find the right company as well.

 When your budget is on a shoestring and you can find an in-house team with the latest skills and technology stack, shift gears to the outsourcing route.

 But costs should never be the sole reason you start your outsourcing venture.

 We believe that outsourcing can reduce costs.
 But along with reducing costs, it also enables you to improve your operations while keeping your undiverted attention on scaling your startup.

 Classic Informatics: Your Outsourcing Partner

 Classic Informatics is a client-centric organization that offers complete solutions for web development, IT services, product engineering, app development, and much more.
 We team up with Startups, SMEs & Large Organizations to build and deliver user-centric products and solutions.

-We help startups with end to end product engineering including project management, documentation, development, testing & growth.
-Right from the ideation stage of the product to its development and growth, we assist startups become successful.
+We help startups with end-to-end product engineering including project management, documentation, development, testing & growth.
+Right from the ideation stage of the product to its development and growth, we assist startups to become successful.

 As your outsourcing partner, we can help you gain a competitive edge while reducing your costs!
 We have even helped a number of clients in doing the same.
 One of our clients, Mr. Francisco, founder of a healthcare portal, has been very satisfied with outsourcing is development operations to us.
 Quoting Francisco,